Logo BusinessBecause - The business school voice

 4. Cost

 There can be a significant difference between the cost of full-time and online masters degrees.
-At Thunderbird, this is clearest, where the MALM program costs half of their flagship Master of Global Management.
-This is similar at Aston, where their Online MSc in Business & Management is half the price of the full time version of the same program.
+This is clear at Thunderbird, where the MALM program costs almost half of their flagship Master of Global Management.
+This is similar at Aston, where the school's Online MSc in Business Analytics is almost half the price of the full time version of the same program for international students.

 Some schools charge tuition per credit hour, such as at Kelley.